dostokhan/fullstack-start/README.md

 Now most of the dev, test, deploy cycle can be automated.

 This is a personal take on removing overhead as much as possible and start working on any project right away and deploy with confidence.
-Customizations are kept as simple as possible.
+Customizations are kept simple and dumb.

 This repository acculumates best of what i've learned so far in this regard.